Klustre/cepgen/README.md

 ## What does it do?
 The script generates a `manifest.xml` in a `CSXS` folder, based on the `cep` settings in your `package.json`.
 Setting the `--debug` flag will generate a `.debug` file in the root directory.
 Or in the relative folder specified by `--dest`.

-It expects that you have a `cep` object in your `package.json` with the following structure:
+It expects a `cep` object in your `package.json` with the following structure:

 ```jsonc
 "cep": {